frankligy/SNAF/docs/tutorial.rst

 It is in our to-do list but also requires a lot of work to harmonize all the annotations, for now, we provide functions to convert AltAnalyze annotation to the most generic representation, namely, ``gene symbol`` and ``chromosome coordinates``.
 It will be handled by two functions, :ref:`reference_to_add_gene_symbol` and :ref:`reference_to_add_chromsome_coordinate`.
+And in the latest version, an enhanced version of frequency tables will be automatically generated.
+Below is just for illustration purpose.

+Regarding the Genome Version, The best practice now is to use ``hg38 aligned bam`` file to run ``SNAF``, utilizing the richest and well-evaluated reference database we curated.
+Then users can use `liftover` program downloadable from UCSC genome browser to lift the junction coordinate from one to the other.
+From my experience, despite certain false conversion, most of the time the conversion is very accurate.

 Now let's take the output ``frequency_stage2_verbosity1_uid.txt`` as the example (most important thing is pandas dataframe index format)::